How Much Can I Borrow Calculator

 How many times your salary can you borrow for a mortgage?

-Lenders typically will lend up to 4.5 and 5 times your annual salary depending on your outgoings and credit history.
+Lenders typically will lend up to 5 times your annual salary depending on your outgoings and credit history.
 But some lenders will lend more.
 For more information read our guide, What percentage of income should go to your mortgage?

 How is mortgage affordability calculated?